Bitcoin (BTC) price prediction 2022-2040

 Tom Lee's Bitcoin price predictions

 Tom Lee is a crypto trading expert who worked at JP Morgan before co-founding Fundstrat, where he works as head of research.
-Lee predicts that BTC will have a surge following the Bitcoin halving event in May 2020 and quadruple in price.
+In a recent interview, he was asked about his thoughts about Bitcoin's price, and it was heavily optimistic, to say the least.

 Willy Woo's Bitcoin price predictions

 Author and trader Willy Woo claims that Bitcoin is now a mature asset, and he believes BTC's price can reach $100,000 sooner than later.
 He explains that he doesn't expect the price to consolidate and sell for years as it did after the surges in 2013 and 2017

 American broadcaster Max Keiser recently made a Bitcoin price prediction for 2020 in his regular financial analysis show, The Keiser Report, on RT.
 Much like Tim Draper's forecast, Keiser predicted that BTC's value would go up during and after the coronavirus market crisis, and as we saw, Bitcoin's price did exactly that.